All-to-key Attention for Arbitrary Style Transfer: Experiments

 \textbf{Quantitative Comparisons.} Following \cite{deng2022stytr2}, we compute the average content loss between the generated results and input content images and the average style loss between the generated results and input style images to measure how well the input content and style are preserved.
 The smaller the value is, the better the input content/style is preserved.
 In addition, we adopt the Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang2018unreasonable} metric to calculate the quality difference between the generated and input content images.
 A lower score indirectly indicates better quality of generated images.
-We randomly select 15 content images and 20 style images to generate 300 stylized images.
+We randomly selected 15 content and 20 style images to generate 300 stylized images.
 Table \ref{tab:expr_quan} shows the corresponding quantitative results.
-Our proposed model outperforms state-of-the-art methods on all three evaluation metrics.
+StyA2K shows superior performance on content loss and LPIPS score, which indicates its superiority in preserving semantic structures and rendering consistent style patterns.
+The style loss of StyA2K's results is slightly higher than SANet but lower than other methods.
+Therefore, our results can significantly improve the structure and texture consistency while achieving comparable style performance.

 \textbf{User Study.} We conduct a user study to evaluate human preference on the results generated by different methods.
 We reuse the images in the quantitative comparisons and randomly sample 20 groups.
 Each group consists of a content image, a style image, and seven stylized images generated by different methods.
 The order of stylized images in each group is shuffled.
 We ask participants to select their favorite stylized image in each group from three perspectives: content preservation, stylization effect, and overall preference.
 We collect 1600 votes for each view from 80 participants.
 Table \ref{tab:expr_quan} shows the statistics of the votes, which indicate that the results generated by our method are more appealing than other methods.